 - Mix together aioli ingredients in a small serving bowl.
 Stir well.
 Add ginger and soy sauce to another small serving both and place both in fridge.

-- Place flour, eggs, and breadcrumbs intro three separate bowls, set aside (note: you may want to start by adding 1/2 cup of breadcrumbs and add more as you need it.
+- Place flour, eggs, and breadcrumbs intro three separate bowls, and set aside.
+Note: you may want to start by adding 1/2 cup of breadcrumbs and add more as you need it.
 The breadcrumbs tend to clump together when breading.
-This will keep coating more even).
+This will keep the coating more even.

 - Meanwhile, bring a medium saucepan with 1-2 inches of oil to medium-high heat.

-- Dredge slices in flour, then egg, then coat in breadcrumbs.
+- Dredge slices in flour, then egg, and then coat in breadcrumbs.
 Set aside.

-- Once oil is hot, fry 2-3 avocado fries at a time for roughly 15 seconds.
-Remove with a slotted spoon and set on a paper towel lined plate.
+- Once the oil is hot, fry 2-3 avocado slices at a time for roughly 15 seconds.
+Remove with a slotted spoon and set on a paper towel-lined plate to drain.
 Let cool for 5 minutes before serving with aioli and ginger soy sauce.

 You want the avocados to be perfectly ripe, not hard but not too mushy.
 Maybe a pinch firmer than your ideal “guacamole-ready” avocados.
 These can alternatively be baked at 400°F for about 15-20 minutes or until golden.
 Have an air fryer?
 That should work too.